FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Forum=Links to http://lichess.org/forum.
 It is Lichess's webforum, where users can discuss various topics, chess-related or not.
 These are sometimes called "bulletin boards".
 "Forum" is one of the links at the top of every page, so keep it as short as possible.

 %s posted in topic %s=The first %s is the player's name and the second %s is the title of the topic in the forum.
 By "topic" here we mean a discussion, sometimes called a "thread" in this context.
-This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.
+This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 Players=Some have been translating as "[Chess] Players".
 This is acceptable only if it is one word (e.g. "Szachiści" in Polish).
 Otherwise, keep just translate to "Players".
 This appears as one of the links on the navigation bar at the top of every page.
 Links to http://lichess.org/people